subvertnormality/mosaic/README.md

 #### Masks

 Masks in _Mosaic_ allow you to precisely control trig values, notes, velocities, lengths, and chords for specific steps within the channel page's sequencer.
 Ideal for crafting intentional melodies, masks can superimpose these elements onto your existing harmonic and rhythmic foundation.
-You can apply masks to override pattern values either individually or all at once—a process aptly named "masking."
+You can apply masks to override pattern values either individually using step locks or all at once by setting the global value — this process named "masking."

 With masking, you have the flexibility to modify individual attributes of a pattern.
 For instance, you could increase the velocity of a note without changing other settings, add additional chord tones, or completely silence a note.
 Masks also enable you to assign values to steps that are currently void of any pattern influence.
 By default, notes added this way will align with the selected musical scale.
 However, they will not conform to specific scale degrees or rotations.
 If you wish to incorporate accidentals or embrace a more dissonant sound, this default behavior can be disabled in the _Mosaic_ settings.